 What are Lemonade Scones?

-In Australia, they call this recipe Lemonade Scones, an easy way to make homemade scones.
-If you're from the States, it's not what you think!
-There is no lemons in this recipe!
-Australians call all lemon-lime soft drinks like 7 Up or Sprite as Lemonade.
-It's not fresh squeezed lemon juice, commonly known as lemonade.
-This sounds confusing, but it's not really.
-Just use 7-UP when making this recipe!
+There are no lemons in this recipe!
+Australians call all fizzy lemon-lime soft drinks like 7-Up or Sprite as Lemonade.
+It's not fresh squeezed lemon juice, commonly known as American Lemonade.
+Use any clear, lemon-lime soda (like 7-UP) when making homemade scones!

 Ingredients You'll Need

-This recipe is known as easy scones for a reason, because all you need is 3 ingredients!
-The best part is... you have all of this in your pantry already, so you can make this anytime!
+This recipe is known as easy scones for a reason, because all you need is these 3 ingredients!

-- Self Raising Flour (easy to make, just add baking powder)
+- Self Rising Flour (easy to make, just add baking powder)

 - Lemonade (7-Up or Sprite)